awslabs/aws-sdk-swift/reference/0.x/AWSFis/FisClientProtocol.md

 # FisClientProtocol

 AWS Fault Injection Simulator is a managed service that enables you to perform fault injection experiments on your AWS workloads.
-For more information, see the <a href="https:​//docs.aws.amazon.com/fis/latest/userguide/">AWS Fault Injection Simulator User Guide.
+For more information, see the [AWS Fault Injection Simulator User Guide](https://docs.aws.amazon.com/fis/latest/userguide/).

 ``` swift
 public protocol FisClientProtocol